-When I was in school, every time I had a birthday I would be asked to give a presentation to my class, and as I got older a few other classes, explaining what leap day is.
+When I was in school, every time I had a birthday I would be asked to give a presentation to my class, and as I got older a few other classes, explained what Leap Day is.
 As a result, I have spent many hours researching, learning, and falling in love with the history of Leap Day.
-It doesn’t help that I am a huge history nerd.
+It doesn't help that I am a huge history nerd.
 This part of my personality fueled much of what you see in the Legacy Recorder today.

 What is Leap Year?